pspete/psPAS/docs/collections/_docs/10-compatibility.md

     - Windows
 - Version 11.3 introduced support for concurrent API sessions.
 - Version 11.4 introduced updated support for SAML auth.
-- The Classic API endpoint can be used by specifying the `-UseClassicAPI` parameter.
+- The 1st gen API endpoint can be used by specifying the `-UseGen1API` parameter.

 ### Close-PASSession

-- The Classic API endpoint can be used by specifying the `-UseClassicAPI` parameter.
+- The 1st gen API endpoint can be used by specifying the `-UseGen1API` parameter.

 ### Get-PASAccountGroup

 - Version 10.5 introduced a new API endpoint.
-- The Classic API endpoint can be used by specifying the `-UseClassicAPI` parameter.
+- The 1st gen API endpoint can be used by specifying the `-UseGen1API` parameter.

 ### Add-PASAccount

 - Version 10.4 introduced a new API endpoint.
-- The Classic API endpoint can be used by using the ParameterSet which includes the  `-password` parameter.
+- The 1st gen API endpoint can be used by using the ParameterSet which includes the  `-password` parameter.

 ### Get-PASAccount